 - Loss or curtailment in health coverage of employee or spouse due to change in spouse’s employment and upon meeting a required eligibility period in spouse’s open enrollment.

-TRS Enrollment/Drop Form (for Special Enrollment Event) - This form must be turned in within 31 days of a Qualifying Event with the proof of loss or new coverage showing effective date.
+If you qualify for a special enrollment/drop event, fill out the TRS Enrollment/Drop Form.
+This form must be turned in within 31 days of a Qualifying Event with the proof of loss or new coverage showing effective date.

-NOTE: By logging into the Employee Portal, you can update your contact information, view/change your beneficiaries and view your health & supplemental coverage plans.
+Through the Benefits Portal, staff members can update their contact information, view/change beneficiaries and view health & supplemental coverage plans.

 Life Insurance & Additional Services